bohandley/tree-visual/time.md

     CT = collapsible tree
     ZT = zoomable tree
     P = pack
-    -
-    **BUG with CT: clicking on a leaf node.
-This breaks responsiveness with ZT abd Pack Fixed 3/6 with not allowing click events to proceed from CT with ids including 'leaf' -
-    Need to work out
-      CT clicks the same one to close and P zooms out repeated node clicks, or highlight the certain node and display?
-      What about clicking on the leaves of the CT? the node's children are collapsed
-          do we compare the node to the root to get the entire leaf path to see if it's a leaf?
-          Can we create am isLeaf function?
-      completed 3/5- What if a CT is closed but it had previously been clicked and the ZT is displaying that node?
-        Can we re-open the CT nodes?
-      highlight node in other graph as drill zooming
-    -
-    **click the collapsible tree node to close it and zoomable tree responds by zooming to the clicked node <- XXX incorrect! it does do this. click year in CT and ZT shows year as parent and nodes as chilcdren -
-    **sunburst responsive zooming with ct, zt, pack **same color for root of zommable tree and sunburst **same for collapsible tree root too!
-    **select new node, reset as the new root

   Features:
   	-look into the errors with the mouseovers on certain graphs -build object or config for full graphs containing zoomzoomin, c, etc